 the impact of human factors

-We are interested in researching the impact people and groups have on patient care, safety, outcomes and risk, including:
+We are interested in researching the impact people and groups have on patient care, safety, outcomes and risk, including but not exclusively:

 the impact of processes and delivery models